Mastero83/ChessFlask/README.md

 ## ✨ Features
 - **Modern Home, Play, and Login Screens**: Redesigned with gradients, card layouts, and chess-themed backgrounds for a beautiful, consistent experience.
 - **Stockfish-Powered Play & Analysis**: Every move, hint, and analysis is backed by the world's strongest chess engine.
+- **Engine ELO Slider**: Set Stockfish's playing strength with a single, intuitive ELO slider (800–2500).
+Advanced engine settings are now handled automatically for a simpler, more user-friendly experience.
+- **Real-Time Evaluation Bar**: See who's winning at a glance with a modern, vertical evaluation bar.
+The bar updates in real time, always shows the correct color orientation (white on your side), and can be toggled on/off in settings.
+- **Move Information Panel**: The moves table and move navigation controls are now grouped in a dedicated, collapsible 'Move Information' panel for a cleaner, more organized interface.
 - **Cheat Panel with Depth Slider**: Instantly see the best moves at any depth (1–20) with a compact, toggleable cheat panel—perfect for learning or "cheating."
 Now with improved UI and slider placement.
 - **MongoDB-Backed Game Library**: Upload PGN files, filter/search games, and save to your personal library with statistics and opening selection.
 Requires MongoDB for full functionality.
 - **Move Navigation**: Step through your game with first/last/next/previous controls and a move number field.